 Is there any point to all this juxtaposition, apart from the fun to be had from playing ‘hunt the vase’?
 You certainly gain an insight into an important aspect of Matisse’s creative practice, although by no means all the wellsprings of his art are dealt with by this approach.
 The inspiration for his early landscapes, for example, or his brief flirtation with abstraction during 1913-17, clearly lay beyond bric-a-brac.
 Wisely, the organisers don’t overreach themselves by trying to cover everything.

-This absorbing show is being held in the Royal Academy’s Sackler Wing, completed by Norman Foster in 1991.
+The show is being held in the Royal Academy’s Sackler Wing, completed by Norman Foster in 1991.
 I’ve long thought this to be one of the best small exhibition spaces in London.
 As you approach it in the glass lift you can admire the original garden front of Burlington House, exposed by Foster’s clever linking of the Georgian and Victorian buildings on the site.
-The exhibition space itself – just three rooms, roughly the same size, all fairly small – is satisfyingly spare.
+The exhibition space itself – just three rooms, fairly small – is satisfyingly spare.
 It may be obvious, but I think it’s worth underlining the point that the environment in which you see an exhibition can make a huge difference to your enjoyment of it.
 I don’t think it’s a coincidence that, in all the years I’ve been going to the Sackler, I’ve never seen a duff show.